 Finally, we come to the top of the rack where you will find an Access Virus TI Snow next to a Waldorf Blofeld.
 I think the Virus needs no introduction as it has appeared on countless electronic music tracks.
 The Waldorf Blofeld is a beautiful wavetable synthesizer that is capable of some very atmospheric sounds.
 It also provides some nice analogue modelling and analogue emulation.

 That’s the little tour of the studio almost over and we have two items left to mention.
 The first is my weighted keyboard, a Studiologic SL88 Grand.
 This has a very tactile feel and is the closest controller I have found to a piano keyboard.
-Well, its similar enough in feel as my acoustic upright that I have in the front room.
+Well, it's similar enough to feel like my acoustic upright that I have in the front room.

 The final items are my actual monitoring equipment.
 First up are the Neumann Kh 120A monitors, which have a beautiful neutral sound.
 Coupled with Sonarworks Reference 4 they make up for the limited acoustic treatment that I can put up in the work area I have.
-For checking the mix on headphones I use both open backed and closed backed.
+For checking the mix on headphones I use both open-backed and closed backed.
 I will explain the difference between these two varieties in a future blog post.
-All I will say for now is the open backed are AKG 712-pro and the closed backed are Neumann NDH20.
+All I will say for now is the open-backed are AKG 712-pro and the closed backed are Neumann.